WHO WE ARE

 - To promote the well-being of individuals, and increase the wealth of African nations;

-- To promote and foster understanding of Islamic finance and economics by African parliaments, governments, and the public;
+- To promote and foster understanding of the Islamic economics and the Islamic economy by African parliaments, governments, and the public;

-- To expand research, knowledge and professional development in Islamic Economics, finance and the Halal economy;
+- To expand research, knowledge and professional development in the Islamic Economy;

-- To provide a forum for the exchange of ideas and information for those interested in and concerned with Islamic economics, finance and the Halal (ethical) economy;
+- To provide a forum for the exchange of ideas and information for those interested in and concerned with Islamic economics and the Islamic (ethical) economy;

-- To advance Islamic Economics and Finance in Africa by setting policy standards, building resources and sharing knowledge;
+- To advance Islamic economics and the Islamic economy in Africa by setting policy standards, building resources and sharing knowledge;

 - To foster relationships and cultivate cooperation among countries, institutions, organizations and individuals in academia, business and government;